kneasle/shortlist/README.md

 ```

-But this is massively inefficient in two ways:
+But this is massively inefficient in (at least) two ways:
 - Sorting very large lists is very slow, and we are sorting potentially billions of items that
   we will never need.
 - For any decently large search space, storing these items will likely crash the computer by